 If your programmer is not connected, or if your default settings are invalid, the Reports view lists the error(s).
+To select a programming action to run:

-Right-click Run PROGRAM Action and choose Configure Action/Procedures to open the Select Action and Procedures dialog box.
+1. Right-click Run PROGRAM Action and choose Select Action.
+The Select Action dialog box opens.